Where is Sports Betting Legal? A Full 50 States Guide - 2023

 How many states have legal sports betting?

-There are more than 30 states where sports betting is legal, including Washington, D.C.
+There are currently 38 states where sports betting is legal, including Washington, D.C.

-Do you have to live in legal sports betting states to wager?
+Do you have to live in a legal sports betting state to wager?

 No. You don’t need to be a resident of a legal sports betting state, but you need to be located within the borders of the state to make real-money transactions.